xster/flutter-wiki/Desktop-shells.md

 Expect the APIs for the final shell to be radically different from the current implementation.

+### Plugins

+Writing plugins is supported on all platforms, however there are currently very few plugins that actually have desktop support.
+As with the overall status above, the macOS plugin APIs and structure are relatively stable, while Windows and Linux will change significantly.

-### Tooling
+## Tooling

 Support for desktop in the `flutter` tool is a work in progress.
-To use any of the support (such the host machine being listed by `flutter devices`), you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels), and you must enable the feature for your platform:
+To use any of the support, you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels), and you must enable the feature for your platform:
 * `flutter config --enable-linux-desktop` to enable Linux.
 * `flutter config --enable-macos-desktop` to enable macOS.
 * `flutter config --enable-windows-desktop` to enable Windows.

 Run `flutter config` to see your current settings, as well as the commands to disable the feature again.

-The tooling interface for desktop (e.g., the commands to be run by the native build system, or the paths of files created by the `flutter` tool as part of the build) are subject to change without warning.
+### `create`

+Currently `flutter create` is only supported for macOS.
+For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support.
+See the READMEs there for details.

+### `run` and `build`

+`flutter run` and `flutter build` are supported on all three platforms once you have added the necessary platform directory to your project (see `create` above).
+Breaking changes are still common on Windows and Linux however, so you should expect to need to get the latest runners from flutter-desktop-embedding after any Flutter update.

+Only debug mode is currently supported for Windows and Linux.

 ### Plugins

-Writing plugins is supported on all platforms, however there are currently very few plugins that actually have desktop support.
-As with the overall status above, the macOS plugin APIs and structure are relatively stable, while Windows and Linux will change significantly.

 #### macOS